Chapter 8: Camping Partners

 A bark drew her attention.
 Kanéko looked to the wagon in front of her where Maris crouched on the edge of Kanéko’s trunk.
 Her eyes were closed, and her tail wagged violently.
 The sloppy smile on her face looked innocent but comical.

 Behind her, Ruben reached out with his tiny arm and snatched her tail.

 Maris yelped and rolled forward, plummeting off the wagon with a thump.

-Kanéko held her breath.
+Kanéko gasped and held her breath.
 She didn’t think the dalpre could move before Pahim’s wagon struck her.

 Maris recovered quickly, scrambling back on the wagon and then jumping over the chest to land on Ruben.
 She pinned him to the back of the front bench before purposefully licking his face.

 Kanéko smirked as Ruben’s tiny arms flailed for a moment then they tumbled to the wagon floor and out of sight.